FilipeChagasDev/fmake/src/fmake/targets/README.md

 ## gcc_exec

-merge a set of .o files into a single executable
+merge a set of .o files into a single executable.

 ```python
 # example of configurations sub-dictionary for gcc_exec target